mui/material-ui/docs/src/pages/careers/react-community-engineer.md

-# React Support Engineer - X (future role)
+# React Community Engineer - X (future role)

-<p class="description">You will provide support, remove blockers and unwrap potential features from reported issues for the advanced components team.
+<p class="description">You will provide guidance, remove blockers, and unwrap potential features from reported issues for the advanced components team.
 You will directly impact developers' satisfaction and success.</p>

 ## Details of the Role